MAIF/nio/manual/src/main/paradox/features.md

 ## Soon : Mailgun integration for end-user notifications

-**Nio** will provide mail fun integration in order to notify users of any actions performed on their personnal data.
+**Nio** will provide mailgun integration in order to notify users of any actions performed on their personal data.